The Role of IT Auditor

 Industry Challenges and Controversies

-Current Controversies and Debates Within the Niche
+Current Controversies and Debates Within IT Auditor

 Controversies include debates over data privacy, the balance between security and user convenience, and the ethical implications of AI in auditing.